-HealthySimulation.com is the world’s premiere Healthcare Simulation resource website, providing the latest news, conference coverage, research highlights, helpful guides, job listings, product demos, vendor contacts, community sharing, and more!
+HealthySimulation.com is the world’s premier Healthcare Simulation resource website, providing the latest news, CE/CME webinars and courses, conference coverage, research highlights, helpful guides, job listings, product demos, vendor connection services, community sharing, and more!

-Started in 2010 by Lance Baily, the resource has provided well over 1,000,000 page views of medical simulation specific content through thousands of daily articles to hundreds of thousands of healthcare professionals from around the globe.
-The HealthySim writing team has shared their passion for simulation in healthcare by writing an article every work day, Monday-Friday for almost ten years.
+Started in 2010 by Lance Baily, the resource has provided well over 2,000,000 page views of medical simulation-specific content through thousands of daily articles to hundreds of thousands of healthcare professionals from around the globe.
+The HealthySimulation.com writing team has shared their passion for simulation in healthcare by writing over 4,000 articles so far!